 Nearly 1 in 5 adults will experience mental illness in a given year.

 As an employer, you have the ability to help ease some of the stigma around mental health in the workplace.
 By providing your employees access to mental health benefits, you can begin to create a culture of understanding and compassion at your company.
 And having employees who feel cared for and happy isn’t just good, it’s good business.

-To get started with mental health benefits, it’s a good idea to double check on what you may be legally required to offer.
+To get started with offering mental health benefits, it’s a good idea to first check on what you may be required to offer by any laws that apply to your business.
 Then, expand your list from there.